Main page content

 No. You must be a Canadian citizen to be included on the register of electors.

 Yes.
-You must be:
+To register to vote you must be:

 • a Canadian citizen,